Paradox2102/anthill-anarchy-match-runner/README.md

 Note: There is no attempt to interact with driver station software, so teams are responsible for complying with start/stop.

 Two interfaces are provided:
-* http://localhost:8081/overlay.html - Team/audience facing view suitable for video overlay.
+* http://localhost:8081/overlay.html - Team-/audience-facing view suitable for video overlay.
 Supports optional `delay` URL parameter giving a delay in seconds before server events are executed, e.g. http://localhost:8081/overlay.html?delay=10
 * http://localhost:8081/control.html - Administration view with buttons that change the state

-:warning: :sound: :mega: :boom: :headphones: :hear_no_evil: Warning: The overlay interface plays noises quite loudly.
+:warning: :sound: :mega: :boom: :headphones: :hear_no_evil: Warning: The overlay interface plays loud noises during the match, intended to be heard over speakers in a noisy competition environment.
 You may not enjoy the unadjusted headphone experience.
+Although the control interface includes a preview of the overlay interface, the IFRAME is muted (tested in Chrome).

 Note: To use this yourself, you will minimally need to:
-* Create a Google service user account and save the credentials in `service-credentials.json` (not saved in GitHub).
+* Create a Google service user account (see [Creating and managing service accounts](https://cloud.google.com/iam/docs/creating-managing-service-accounts))
+* Save the credentials in `service-credentials.json` (see [Creating and managing service account keys](https://cloud.google.com/iam/docs/creating-managing-service-account-keys)).
+For security reasons, this file should not be saved in GitHub.
 * Create a Google spreadsheet with the appropriate tables.
 See `sheet.py` to find or change the table names, and the HTML files in `template` for the column names.
+Or copy [this example](https://docs.google.com/spreadsheets/d/1BNnA14cs9spTda4PTTuU-bUsmUI4uJ3H_fQOJnVx3xQ/edit?usp=sharing)
-* Share the spreadsheet with the service user (read only)
+* Share the spreadsheet with the service user (read-only)
 * Change the spreadsheet id in `sheet.py`

-To run, invoke `run.sh`.
+To run, invoke `./run.sh`.
 The only pre-requisite is Docker.

 ## Implementation notes

-The bulk of the implementation is in the module `app.py` which runs the microservice and handles the websocket messages.
+The bulk of the implementation is in the module `app.py` which runs the microservice that handles HTTP requests and websocket messages.

 The module `sheet.py` handles fetching the matches and teams from the Google spreadsheet.

 The static HTML files `static/control.html` and `static/overlay.html` handle the client side of the two interfaces.
 Each has an associated JavaScript file and CSS file.

-The HTML tables are configured in the Jinja2 template HTML files in `template`.
+The various HTML tables are configured in the Jinja2 template HTML fragment files in `template`.

 ## Future work

 I really want to make the text and tables auto-scale their font size.
 It turns out to be hard to predict/control what "screen size" OBS will use for a browser overlay.
 There are parameters to tweak, but auto-scaling would be more convenient.

-Control buttons ought to be coloured, ordered, or divided into sections depending on whether the match has been run already or whether it has been scored already.
+There is great scope to style buttons by function using colour, icons, order and dividing into sections.
+In particular, "Start Match" buttons ought to indicate either whether the match has been run already or whether it has been scored already.

-Should provide volume control with, perhaps, a default that is not so obnoxiously loud.
+Although it is easy to adjust the overlay's volume in OBS, I should provide volume control with, perhaps, a default that is not so obnoxiously loud.
+(For some reason, I have been unable to get AUDIO elements to honour a volume setting.)